telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/known-issues.md

 ### Grid

-- Server-side rendering is not supported
+- Server-side rendering is not supported (Toolbar template, Column Header template, Column Template are no longet rendered on the server)

 ### Chart